mcdeoliveira/pyctrl/doc/advanced.rst

 variable to store values to be carried from :py:meth:`ctrl.block.Block.write` to :py:meth:`ctrl.block.Block.read`.
-This is so common that :py:mod:`ctrl.block.Block` provides a specialized class :py:class:`ctrl.block.BufferBlock`, which you will learn about in the next section.
+This is so common that :py:mod:`ctrl.block` provides a specialized class :py:class:`ctrl.block.BufferBlock`, which you will learn about in the next section.

 Extending :py:class:`ctrl.block.BufferBlock`
 --------------------------------------------

+The class :py:class:`ctrl.block.BufferBlock` defines an internal attribute :py:obj:`buffer` and special methods :py:meth:`ctrl.block.BufferBlock.buffer_read` and :py:meth:`ctrl.block.BufferBlock.buffer_write`.

 .. literalinclude:: ../python/ctrl/block/__init__.py
    :pyobject: Constant